gverploeg/Traffic_Accidents_Capstone/README.md

 Performed Feature Engineering with regards to Inferential Regression

 Inferential Assumptions:
-1. Linearity: the relationship between the X and the y can be modeled linearly
-2. Independence: the residuals should be independent from each other
-3. Normality: the residuals are normally distributed
-4. Homoscedasticity: the variance of the residuals is constant
+1. Independence
+2. Normality
-5. No multicollinearity: the independent variables are not highly correlated with each other
+3. No multicollinearity: the independent variables are not highly correlated with each other

 * Day of Week chart